lop-Louis/go-to-docs/docs/decision-spine.md

 # Decision Spine

-A lightweight framework for making and documenting technical decisions in teams.
+What: Lightweight framework for making and documenting technical decisions in a repeatable, linkable way.
+Why: Prevents re-litigation, makes tradeoffs explicit early, and leaves a durable paper trail for future teams.
+When: Use for multi‑stakeholder choices, anything with meaningful tradeoffs, or answers you expect to paste more than twice.

 ## Four stages